projectsesame/sesame/site/content/resources/how-we-work.md

 layout: how-we-work
 ---

-This page captures how we work on Contour.
+This page captures how we work on Sesame.

 ## Github Issue Management